EshaanDubey-20/Solar-desalination-rates/Readme.md

                                           D
                                            Optimization
-To optimize the model brute-force search method was used to find the ideal angle for maximaum heat absorption by water.
 This included finding the ideal angle between 10-90° and and basin area between 0.02-0.5 m².
-This was implemented using the model where the highest yield of water
+We used class 12 mathematics based application of derivatives to find optimal rate.
                                            Limitations

 1. The model assumes steady-state thermal behavior, which may overestimate efficiency under fluctuating conditions.